liam-ohara/mars_rover_challenge/README.md

 # Mars Rover Challenge
-This is a small game written has part of the Northcoders Java Software Development bootcamp.
+This is a small game written as part of the Northcoders Java Software Development bootcamp.

 It was written to demonstrate the principles of object-oriented programming as well as test-driven development.